john-exe-sj/Dollie/README.md

 - Graceful shutdown command for administrators.

 ## Potential Upcoming Features:

-- Capability to mention and process files (images/pdf) to generate responses.
+- Process files (images/pdf) to generate responses.
 - Short-term context for conversations.
 - Ability to respond to messages in threads.